 Answer shaping is the technique of trying not just to be the answer, but also to shape the framework within which the answer is formulated.
-Whoever defines the criteria by which an AI judges a question indirectly steers the conclusion.
+Whoever helps shape the criteria on which a question is judged can indirectly steer the conclusion.

 What is answer shaping?

 AI systems don’t answer questions in a vacuum.
 They build an answer based on how comparable questions are answered in their sources — including which criteria are applied, which factors are weighed, which perspectives are mentioned.
-If your content consistently states that “the three most important criteria for X are A, B and C”, then an AI will answer that question more often through that framework — even when your specific brand is not cited.
+If your content — and the sources that adopt it — consistently states that “the three most important criteria for X are A, B and C”, that framework can seep into how answers are built, even where your brand itself does not appear.
+That is the intervention hypothesis behind answer shaping.
+What you can make hard is the observation: measure which criteria return in answers, and whether that shifts.

 A concrete example